NaarGes/DelsaBookReader/README.md

 # CameraApp
-Simple Android application, where you can capture a photo and then it displays in ImageView.
+Simple Android application.
+You can capture a photo, then it is saved on memory and displayed in ImageView.
+It loads image in full resolution so it can consume some RAM, but that's ok.